Ross-Byrne/Go-Project/README.md

 ##Azure
 We deployed and tested the project on Ubuntu server 16.04 LTS.

+#Development
+The project was both developed and tested on Windows 10 and Ubuntu 16.04 LTS

 #Project Management
 We used slack (https://slack.com/is) for managing our team communications and we used GitHub for managing our source control and issue tracking.